 - Our energy provider supplies us with Green Electricity.

 - We use electricity responsibly and switch off electrical items when not in use.

 - We reduce the amount of paper used in the office by using electronic files.

 - Cleaning products and other consumables are purchased for their environmental and Fairtrade merit.

 - Paper specification for print work is based on recycled pulp or paper from sustainable forests.

 - We are members of the Bike to Work Scheme and encourage commuting to work by bicycle or on foot.

-- We support organisations that help protect the environment and we are members of Friends of the Lake District and South Lakes Action on Climate Change, and Sustainability & Energy Network in Staveley
+- We support organisations that help protect the environment and we are members of Friends of the Lake District, Lake District Foundation, South Lakes Action on Climate Change, and Sustainability & Energy Network in Staveley

 - We are keen to promote sustainable modes of transport, especially cycling and have worked with Cumbria County Council and South Lakeland District Council on South Lakes Cycle Challenge